 We intend to market certain of our product candidates, if approved, in the United Kingdom and other international markets, in addition to the United States.
 Such marketing will require separate regulatory approvals in each market and compliance with numerous and varying regulatory requirements.
 The approval procedures vary among countries and may involve requirements for additional testing, and the time required to obtain approval may differ from that required to obtain FDA approval.
 In addition, in many countries outside the United States, such as certain countries of the European Union, a vaccine must be approved for reimbursement, including the price that can be charged, before it can be approved for sale in that country.
 In these countries, pricing discussions with governmental authorities can take considerable time after the receipt of marketing approval for a product, and additional clinical research may be required to enable comparison of the cost effectiveness of our product candidate to other available alternatives.
-Approval by the FDA does not ensure approval by regulatory authorities in other foreign countries or by the FDA.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities in other foreign countries or by the FDA.
 However, the failure to obtain approval in one jurisdiction may compromise our ability to obtain approval elsewhere.
 The foreign regulatory approval process may include all of the risks associated with obtaining FDA approval.
 We may not obtain foreign regulatory approvals on a timely basis, if at all.